civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_xmlMenu.md

 ## XML Structure

-To read up on the XML Structure you can find information on the Menu [XML Structure documentation](/framework/menu/structure-defintion.md)
+See the [routing](/framework/routing.md) page for details on the XML schema.

 ## XML: IDS